RE:View – PredatorThe Dark Herald

 On to the good.

 The cinematography and direction were first-rate.
 While the action scenes are dated the suspense scenes should be (and probably are) used in modern film schools.
-And while the CGI is dated the practical effects work just fine.
+And while the CGI is now a problem, the practical effects work just fine.

 The Austrian elephant in the room is Arnold’s performance.
 This was still pretty early in his career but McTiernan worked around his star’s limitations very effectively.
 The drama of his conflict with Combat Carl was weak but that didn’t matter since the fight with the Predator was what mattered in the climax.
 In that scene, Arnold came across as a primal male doing battle as primitively as he can.
 That was what was most required of him and boy, he delivered.